-The Nomination Board established by the 2013 AGM consisted of the representatives of three largest shareholders as at the first working day September and of the Chairman of the Board.
-The shareholders were the State of Finland, Keva and Skagen Global Verdipapirfond and the composition of the Nomination Board the following:
+The Nomination Board established in 2013 consisted of the representatives of three largest shareholders as at the first working day September 2013 and of the Chairman of the Board.
+The shareholders were the State of Finland, Keva and Skagen Global Verdipapirfond and the composition of the Nomination Board was the following:

 - Mr. Eero Heliövaara, b.
 1956, M. Sc.
 (Econ.), M. Sc.
-(Eng.), Director General in the Ownership Steering in the Prime Minister's Office (Ch.); - Mr. Robin Backman, see details above; - Mr. Per Wennberg, see details above; and - Mr. Klaus Heinemann, see details on page 134.
+(Eng.), Director General in the Ownership Steering in the Prime Minister's Office (Chairman); - Mr. Robin Backman, b.
+1971, M. Sc.
+(Econ.), Portfolio Manager in Keva; - Mr. Per Wennberg, b.
+1969, B. Sc.
+(Hon.) in Business Management, Skagen's Managing Director in Sweden; - Mr. Klaus Heinemann, see details on page 5.